-This amendment could also have an impact on the University's ability to support and grow commercialization of new technologies and the formation of new companies that result from the research.
-Grants from the Life Sciences Trust Fund were targeted to leverage agriculturally based research performed by University faculty into commercial products and new companies.
-Without this funding, the University's goal to increase revenues from patents and licenses from \$2.3 million in FY 2006 to \$10 million will be at risk.
-This would impact the University's ability to reinvest in research and technology transfer operations and in economic development ventures that benefit the entire state such as the Discovery Ridge research park and the new life sciences incubator in Columbia and the Missouri University of Science and Technology Innovation Park in Rolla.
-A recent MERIC economic impact analysis on Discovery Ridge indicated that continued investment in this project would yield an economic impact of \$33 billion on the state's economy.
+This amendment could also have an impact on the university's ability to support and grow commercialization of new technologies and the formation of new companies that result from the research.
+The university has a goal to increase revenues from patents and licenses from \$2.3 million in FY 2006 to approximately \$10 million in FY 2009.
+This amendment would jeopardize this growth in revenues that would be used by the university to reinvest in research and technology transfer operations and in economic development ventures that benefit the entire state such as the Discovery Ridge research park and the new life sciences incubator in Columbia and the Missouri University of Science and Technology Innovation Park in Rolla.
+A recent MERIC economic impact analysis on Discovery Ridge indicated that continued investment in this project would yield an economic impact of \$33 million on the state's economy.